FEATURE

 SHARE

 A national reckoning with American history and racial injustice has been playing out across various sites, from monuments to museums, school curricula, and maps, where Indigenous, frontline and marginalized communities are calling to rename (and sometimes reclaim) their current, ancestral, and sacred homelands.
 Racist and settler-colonial word-monuments are beginning to crack and crumble.
 But monuments do not fall without a fight.
-Into this context, the Trump Administration has responded not only by defending the status quo, but also by executing an ambitious renaming campaign of its own.
+Into this context, the Trump Administration has responded not only by defending the status quo, but also by advancing an ambitious renaming campaign of its own.

 Naming American Greatness